RobCameron3/Python-Excel-Distributor-Data-Matching-Workflow-Optimization/README.md

 ⬇️
 **Distribute Work More Efficiently Across the Team**
 ⬇️
-**Complete Monthly Work Faster**
+**Reduce Low-Yield Research**
 ⬇️
+**Complete More Monthly Work in the Available Time**
+⬇️
 **Create Capacity for Historical Backlog**

+### ⏱️ Why Time Matters

-In this process, **time has direct business value**.
+In this workflow, **employee time has direct business value**.

-Reducing unnecessary research means the same team can process more meaningful records without simply increasing labor hours.
+The goal was not simply to make an Excel report faster.

+The goal was to make the **people performing the actual work more efficient**.

+If historical data can identify which records are most likely to produce meaningful results, team members can spend less time repeatedly researching low-yield portions of the workload and more time completing work that moves the process forward.

+That means:

+> **Less unnecessary research + better prioritization + smarter workload distribution = more completed work from the same available employee hours.**

 ---